Select the account you'd like to open

-We hold retail client funds in trust or segregated bank accounts, which meets and exceeds the requirements of the Australian Client Money Rules and ASIC Regulatory Guide 212 ('Regulations').
+We hold retail client funds in trust or segregated bank accounts, which meets the requirements of the Australian Client Money Rules and ASIC Regulatory Guide 212 ('Regulations').

 Funds deposited by retail clients will usually be received by CMC Markets in a segregated bank account.
 After this point, the full value of the client trading account is treated as client money and an equivalent amount is maintained in a segregated trust bank account.

 CMC Markets performs daily client money reconciliations in accordance with Regulation requirements.
 This process ensures that funds held in trust or segregated bank accounts accurately reflect retail client assets.

 As founders of the Australian CFD and FX Forum, CMC Markets uses its own funds for hedging and does not pass retail client money to hedging counterparties or to any part of the business as working capital.